Negation and partial axiomatizations of dependence and independence logic revisited: Armstrong's axioms and the Geiger-Paz-Pearl axioms

 \section{Armstrong's axioms and the Geiger-Paz-Pearl axioms}

-Dependence and independence atoms being members of the hierarchy we have defined in the previous section (see \Cref{neg_atom_example}) are negatable in independence logic.
+Dependence and independence atoms, being members of the hierarchy defined in the previous section (see \Cref{neg_atom_example}), are negatable in independence logic.
 Therefore, Armstrong's Axioms \cite{Armstrong_Axioms} that characterize dependence atoms and the Geiger-Paz-Pearl axioms \cite{Geiger-Paz-Pearl_1991} that characterize independence atoms are derivable in our extended system of independence logic.
 In this section, we provide the derivations of these axioms in order to illustrate the power of our extended system.

 Throughout this section we denote by $\vdash$ the syntactic consequence relation associated with the extended system of \Ind defined in Section 4.
-The crucial rules from \cite{Hannula_fo_ind_13} that we will apply in our derivation are $\exists$\text{I}, $\exists$\textsf{E} and the following ones, where we write $\mathsf{x}, \mathsf{y}, \mathsf{z},\dots$ for arbitrary sequences of variables:
+The crucial rules from \cite{Hannula_fo_ind_13} that we will apply in our derivations are $\exists$\text{I}, $\exists$\textsf{E}, the usual rules for identity ($=$) and the following ones, where we write $\mathsf{x}, \mathsf{y}, \mathsf{z},\dots$ for arbitrary sequences of variables: